 How to win a million dollars at a table game with a $5 bet

 The idea is simple: Start with a $5 bet, and double it every time you win, 18 times in a row.
-The odds of doing that are about 1 in 250,000.
+The odds of doing that are about 1 in 260,000.
 Don't laugh: the odds of hitting a slot jackpot are are often 1 in two million or more, and the top prize is usually pretty far from a million dollars.
-If every visitor to Vegas tried the method I describe in this article, someone would win the million dollars every two days on average.
-So, if you want a huge jackpot, the odds are much better on a table game than on a slot machine.
+If every visitor to Vegas tried the method I describe in this article, someone would win the million dollars every four days on average. (based on Aug.
+2020 visitor levels) So, if you want a huge jackpot, the odds are much better on a table game than on a slot machine.

 Unfortunately, there's a fatal flaw: At some point, when it's time to bet big, say, $2560, or $5120, or $10,240, you're gonna want to take the money and run.
 You're not gonna have the stomach to put thousands of dollars on the table.
 You'll want to quit while you're ahead.
 If not at $10,240, then certainly at $327,680.
 Still, the premise is interesting, so we'll see how you could do it, if you had the guts to keep making the big bets.

 By the way, you might think that you can't actually make a $500,000 bet in order to win a million, because of table limits.
 But while it's true that the typical high limit rooms have max bets of $10,000 to $50,000, the ultra-exclusive high limit rooms let you bet up to a million.
 The Wizard confirmed for me that the Venetian took up to $1 million when he worked there.